-WCPFC ROP Standard Item 10 Explicit Link to WCPFC CMMs or Other Requirements
+WCPFC ROP Standard Item Explicit Link to WCPFC CMMs or Other Requirements

 Manuals and Workbooks X

 Data Fields and Minimum Data Standards X

 Sea Safety

 Training X

 Observer Trainers

 Code of Conduct

-Coordinating Observer Placements and the Deployments of Observers Х
+Coordinating Observer Placements and the Deployments of X

+Observers

 Briefing and Debriefing

 Briefing and Debriefing Training

 Equipment and Materials

 Communications

 Performance of Observers

 Dispute Settlement

-Authorization Process Х
+Authorization Process X

 Observer Coverage X

 Insurance and Liability

 Vessel Safety Check List

-Conservation and Management Measure (CMM) Adherence X
+Conservation and Management Measure (CMM) X

+Adherence

-10 For items without an explicit link to a WCPFC CMM, there are requirements from the Commission through the working group on the ROP and other processes.
+&lt;sup>9 For items without an explicit link to a WCPFC CMM, there are requirements from the Commission through the working group on the ROP and other processes.
 WCPFC Secretariat, personal communication.